townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       It is best thought of as a :term:`function` or a mapping of inputs to outputs.

+   problem instance
+      A specific selection of values for the parameters to a problem.
+      In other words, a specific set of inputs to a problem.
+      A given problem instance has a size under some :term:`cost model`.

    problem solving
       The process of formulating a problem, finding a solution, and expressing the solution.